espocrm/documentation/docs/user-guide/imap-smtp-configuration.md

 ![Outlook configuration](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/user-guide/imap-smtp-configuration/5.png)

+Note, you you have **2FA** enabled for your Microsoft account, you need to create app password and use it in Espo instead of your main password: https://support.microsoft.com/en-us/help/12409/microsoft-account-app-passwords-and-two-step-verification.

-## Setup for Yahoo Account
+## Setup for Yahoo account

 IMAP and SMTP access are enabled by default.
 All you need is enable the "less secure" access.
 For more information, please follow these [instructions](#for-yahoo-accounts).

-Configuration details are available by the link: (https://help.yahoo.com/kb/SLN4075.html).
+Configuration details are available [here](https://help.yahoo.com/kb/SLN4075.html).

 ## Troubleshoot problems